arrozet/arrozet/README.md

 <sub>I'm currently studying Software Engineering at the University of Malaga.
 I have a keen interest in Artificial Intelligence, Computer Vision, Data Structures, Algorithms and low-level programming.</sub>

 <sub>👁 I'm passionate about hardware — especially **peripherals**.
-I believe tools shape our understanding and performance, and I'm always exploring how to leverage them effectively.</sub>
+I believe tools shape our understanding and can propel our performance, so I'm always exploring how to leverage them effectively.</sub>

 ----